FOREX-Dollar firm after jobs data supports U.S. rate hike view

 The value of the dollar's net long position climbed to $32.77 billion in the week ended Aug.
 4, from $29.79 billion the previous week.

-The Swiss franc, meanwhile, edged down about 0.1 percent from late North American levels, with the dollar buying 0.9828 franc.
-On Friday, the dollar rose as high as $0.9885, its loftiest peak since late March.
-(Editing by Simon Cameron-Moore)
+The Swiss franc, meanwhile, was flat from late North American levels, with the dollar buying 0.9833 franc.
+On Friday, the dollar rose as high as $0.9885, its loftiest peaks since late March.
+(Editing by Kim Coghill)

 * Dermira prices offering of $250 million of 3.00% convertible senior notes